iamazeem/fluent-plugin-protobuf-http/README.md

 The type of `Batch` is `service.logging.Batch` and it will be the value of `msgtype` in the URL query.
 The type of `batch` array is `service.logging.Log` and it will be the value of `type`.

-The `google.protobuf.Any` type has not been used deliberately here.
+The `google.protobuf.Any` type has not been used here deliberately.
-It stores message type information with each message resulting in increase in size.
+It stores the message type with each message resulting in an increase in size.
+Refer to [protobuf-repeated-type-vs-any](https://github.com/iamAzeem/protobuf-repeated-type-vs-any) for a simple comparison.
 With the above approach, the type is stored only once for the whole batch.

 ### Endpoint (URL)